 - What type of impression do you want to make with the document?
 Does it need to feel solid or is it okay if it doesn’t?
 Do you want a traditional product or something more creative and unique, such as letterpress?

 - How durable does the product need to be?
-A book, for example, should be more durable than a business card; a business card should be more durable than a special event flyer.
+A book, for example, should be more durable than a business card; a business card should be more durable than an event flyer.

 - What’s going on the printed document?
 Is it going to be text-heavy or are you going to include photos?